daniestevez/gr-satellites/README.md

 running.
 Also see [this information](http://lilacsat.hit.edu.cn/?p=559) about how to set the proper ports in `proxy_publish.py`.

+## Submitting telemetry to BME (SMOG-P, ATL-1, SMOG-1)

+To submit telemetry to the [BME server](https://gnd.bme.hu:8080/) you first need to register an account there.
+Then modify the "BME Telemetry Forwarder" in the GRC flowgraph to include your username and password.

 ## Submitting telemetry from EQUiSat

 The EQUiSat flowgraph also supports submitting telemetry to the Brown Space